 Sea lions basking on the rocks at Pacific Point Preserve® ANIMAL ATTRACTIONS The meticulously designed habitats at SeaWorld offer a rare look at marine creatures such as dolphins, penguins. and sharks, as they would be in their natural settings.
 Kev West at SeaWorld® One of the park's most visited animal attractions, Key West at SeaWorld is a tropical paradise featuring animals of the Florida Keys.
-Spread over 5 acres (2 ha), the attraction's Dolphin Cove[®] and Stingrav Lagoon[®] are home to several bottlenose dolphins and more than 200 stingravs.
+Spread over 5 acres (2 ha), the attraction's Dolphin Cove® and Stingrav Lagoon® are home to several bottlenose dolphins and more than 200 stingrays.
 Guests can also experience the thrill of feeding and touching these animals.
 At Turtle Point®. various species of endangered and threatened sea turtles can be seen, and an underwater viewing area offers a peek at a beautiful coral reef.
 Sunset Celebration, which takes place every night at Key West, is a colorful and festive affair abuzz with live music and entertainers.
 Pacific Point Preserve® Designed as a replica of the Northern Pacific coast, this 2.5 acre (1 ha) area has many beaches and rocky outcroppings.
 Visitors enjoy the antics of sea lions, harbor seals, and fur seals as they play, jump, and have a great time at this attraction.
 Don't miss the highly entertaining feeding sessions as the sea lions and other mammals dive around for food and swallow an entire fish in one gulp.
 Check at the information desk for timings.
 Manatee Rescue Named the country's best new zoological exhibit by the American Zoological Association, the attraction offers an up close and personal look at manatees.
 This highly educational exhibit includes a film show about the doleful and appealing herbivores.
-Injured manatees are brought to the park by an animal rescue team, and are released back into their habitat once they have recovered Penguin Encounter® A re-creation of the polar regions, this glacial terrain is covered with snow and has a sub-zero temperature.
+Injured. manatees are brought to the park by an animal rescue team, and are released back into their habitat once they have recovered Penguin Encounter® A re-creation of the polar regions, this glacial terrain is covered with snow and has a sub-zero temperature.
 Four

-Rockhopper penguins onicy ledges at Penguin Encounter® MISTIFY® Held each night at The Waterfront (see p85), SeaWorld's fireworks show Mistify is an absolutely stunning finale to a day at the park.
-The show uses laser projection techniques and highly advanced special effects to create 100-ft (30-m) tall fountains, giant displays of marine life, dancing flames, and a brilliant sky and underwater light show - all accompanied by dazzling fireworks.
-The best place to watch this spectacular event is from the shores of The Waterfront's seaport village.
-VISITORS' CHECKLIST Road man E2 Orange Co.
-7007 SeaWorld Drive intersection of I-4 and Bee Line Expressway (407) 351-3600, m 8, 42 from Orlando, 7 9am-7pm daily: until 11pm in summer 修 と 11 A www.sea worldorlando com species of penguins - gentoo, rockhopper, chinstrap, and king - waddle along the rocky cliffs and swim gracefully in the icv waters, while puffins play close at hand.
+Rockhopper penguins on icy ledges at Penguin Encounter® VISITORS' CHECKLIST Road man E2 Orange Co.
+7007 SeaWorld Drive intersection of I-4 and Beach Line Expressway (407) 351-3600. - 8, 50 from Orlando.
+9am-7pm daily: until 11pm in summer ₩ Ł † www.sea worldorlando.com species of penguins - gentoo, rockhopper, chinstrap, and king - waddle along the rocky cliffs and swim gracefully in the icv waters, while puffins play close at hand.
 A 120-ft (35-m) long moving walkway passes through the habitat and gives guests a close view of the birds.
-Shamu: Close Un!® This research and breeding center facilitates the study of killer whales as part of SeaWorld's ongoing efforts to create awareness and educate people about these powerful creatures The Shamu Underwater Viewing area
+Backstage at Believe...
+Dine with Shamu This is a once-in-a-lifetime VIP experience Park guests can eat at a poolside buffetstyle restaurant alongside killer whales and meet with Shamu trainers.
+They can ask questions and observe training sessions in an